Nat Goldhaber

 A. Nathaniel "Nat" Goldhaber is an American venture capitalist, computer entrepreneur and politician.
-Goldhaber helped found Maharishi International University and was special assistant to lieutenant governor William Scranton III and founder and chief executive of TOPS, a computer networking company.
-He served as president of the venture capital firm Cole Gilburne Goldhaber & Ariyoshi Management and was the founding CEO of CyberGold, an Internet marketing company that became a public stock offering in 1999.
+Goldhaber conceived of and helped found Maharishi International University where he serves as its Vice Chairman.
+He was special assistant to Lieutenant Governor William Scranton III and founder and chief executive of TOPS, a computer networking company.
+He served as president of the venture capital firm Cole Gilburne Goldhaber & Ariyoshi Management.
+He was the founding CEO of the Apple-IBM joint venture, Kaleida Labs and was the founding CEO of CyberGold, an Internet marketing company that became a public stock offering in 1999.
 He was the 2000 U.S. vice president candidate for the Natural Law Party and serves as the managing director of Claremont Creek Ventures, an investment firm.
+Goldhaber is an independent member of the Board of Directors at Chewy, Inc. Goldhaber is an ATP Pilot.

 Education

 Goldhaber received a BA in interdisciplinary studies from Maharishi International University and an MA in education from the University of California, Berkeley.

 In June 2013 he received an PhD (H. C.) from Maharishi University of Management.